Unit of Zimbabwean Studies

 The Unit has the strong possibility of positioning Rhodes University as the premier university internationally (outside Zimbabwe) engaging in Zimbabwean research and studies within the Humanities and Social Sciences.

-Professor Helliker’s recent scholarly publications, as well as a list of graduated and current PhD and Masters students, are available on the department’s website under Professor Helliker’s staff profile.
+Professor Helliker’s recent scholarly publications, as well as a list of graduated and current PhD and Master students, are available on the department’s website under Professor Helliker’s staff profile.

 - Producing highly quality scholarly publications on an ongoing basis, including an edited book comprising chapters written by PhD students